Disablak/SolitaireSpider/README.md

-My Solitaire Spider implementation.
-With MVP architecture and Dotween
+### My Solitaire Spider implementation

+In this project, I focused on the following:
+- MVP architecture
+- Advanced use of DOTween
+- Object Pool pattern